-Neti Pots Can Bring Relief but Also Serious Sinus Infections if Not Used and Cleaned Properly
+Neti Pots Can Bring Relief but Also Nasty Sinus Infections if Not Used or Cleaned Properly

 The teapot-shaped devices have become a fixture in many homes, but they may be doing more harm than good

-Whether it's the dry winter air that makes your sinuses irritated or the seasonal allergies that wreak havoc on your breathing, nasal irrigation can bring soothing relief.
-Among the popular devices on the market is the neti pot, which looks like a tea pot and allows water to flow through and rinse your sinuses.
+Whether it's the dry winter air that irritates your sinuses or the seasonal allergies that wreak havoc on your breathing, nasal irrigation can bring you some soothing relief.
+Among the popular devices on the market is the neti pot, which looks like a small tea pot and allows water to flow through your sinuses, rinsing them.
 But these devices, when not used properly, can cause some nasty infections.

 Safe and Effective When Used Properly